Skip to content

 Engagement Materials

-Materials provided at the meetings: project boards, project fact sheets, sticky note comment cards, and contact information.
+Materials provided at the meetings included informational and engagement project boards, project fact sheets, sticky notes, comment cards, and contact information.
 A large city map allowed participants to indicate where they live and parks they frequently use.
 Materials were available in English, Spanish, Mandarin, Korean, and Armenian.

 A large public input poster titled, "HOW WOULD YOU ADD MORE NATURE AND UNPROGRAMMED GREEN SPACES TO EXISTING PARKS?".
 The poster presents a grid of eight park improvement ideas, each with a photo and title, such as "Replace Paved Areas with Plantings," "Create Green Roofs," and "Add Pollinator Gardens."
 The poster asks for feedback by providing a space to place dots on the four most important ideas.